Platform

 Who is eligible for the Indigenous Food Systems and Agriculture Partnership Program (IFSAP) program?

-To be eligible for the Indigenous Food Systems and Agriculture Partnership Program (IFSAP) program, you must: Indigenous organizations or businesses involved in food systems with at least 2 years of operation.
+To be eligible for the Indigenous Food Systems and Agriculture Partnership Program (IFSAP) program, you must: Based in British Columbia Indigenous-led or Indigenous-owned Food production or processing experience

 What expenses are eligible under Indigenous Food Systems and Agriculture Partnership Program (IFSAP)?